-With devices like Alexa, Siri and Amazon Echo, seniors don’t even need to know how to type these days.
-This is very helpful to those with arthritis in their hands.
+With devices like Alexa, Siri, and Amazon Echo, seniors don’t even need to know how to type these days.
+Voice or sound-activated devices are very helpful to those with arthritis in their hands.
 These voice-activated devices are being used by millions of Americans now, and they have become even more efficient with each passing year.

-New companies open their doors each year that specializes in gadgets and devices to enable seniors to stay in their homes right up to the end of their lives.
+New companies open their doors each year that offer electronic products that enable seniors to stay in their homes right up to the end of their lives.
 One day, nursing homes may well be obsolete.

-Many experts believe that Baby Boomers are largely responsible for the fast adoption of smartphones and computers.
-Baby Boomers are the group of people born roughly between 1942 and 1964.
+Many experts believe that baby boomers are largely responsible for the fast adoption of smartphones and computers.
+Baby boomers are the group of people who were born roughly between 1942 and 1964.
 This generation has traditionally set itself apart from previous generations with their out-of-the-box thinking and lifestyles.

 Baby Boomers had a tremendous economic impact in America and across the world.
 They have been the instigators of social change.
 They have had an impact on everything from music and food to space exploration.
-And today, they are changing the world for senior in-home care technology.
+Today, they are changing the world related to technology for seniors needing in-home care.

 The Future of Seniors and Technology